TRECN/node-js/readmeNode.txt

 Start :

-create a folder and create a javascript file to run the javascrpt file we need to
+create a folder and create a
+javascript file to run the javascrpt file we need to write node <name>.js